Fatigue may be factor in Thursday morning crash in Johnson County

-JOHNSON COUNTY, Ind. — Driver fatigue may be the reason for an Thursday morning rush hour crash in Johnson County.
+JOHNSON COUNTY, Ind. — Driver fatigue may be the reason for a Thursday morning rush hour crash in Johnson County.

 The accident occurred along southbound State Road 37 near Olive Branch Road just before 6:30 a.m.